 Chiropractors have at their disposal specialised treatment devices, which may be very effective in treating lower back pain, but also rely heavily on introducing exercise or diet based treatment methods to work in unison with their treatment device management plan.
 In doing so provides the patients a holistic approach to not just reducing lower back pain, but also helping to cure lower back pain, which may be achieved if invasive methods like surgery are not required.

-Physiotherapists are healthcare professionals that assess, diagnose, treat, and work to prevent disease and disability through physical means.
+Physiotherapists are healthcare professionals who assess, diagnose, treat, and work to prevent disease and disability through physical means.

 Physiotherapists provide movement and function and work in partnership with their patients, assisting them to help overcome movement disorders, which may have been present from birth, acquired through accident or injury, or are the result of ageing or life-changing events.